Reason

 let npeek: (int, t('a)) => list('a);

-the stream, or all its remaining elements if less than n
+npeek n returns the list of the n first elements of the stream, or all its remaining elements if less than n elements are available.